gigacycle/DK_Hooking/README.md

 ### Usage

-1. Set the URL in `main.py` to the desired webpage.
+1. Set the `url` in `main.py` to the desired webpage.
 For example:
    ```python
    url = "https://www.digikala.com/search/"
 2. Run the main script to start
    ```bash
    python main.py
+3. You have 30 seconds to scroll down the entire page in order to load more products.